Celebrity Sports Fans Who Love Showing Support for Their Teams

 Bradley Cooper hit the jackpot for more than one reason when he landed a starring role alongside Jennifer Lawrence in Silver Linings Playbook.

 Not did the romantic comedy-drama win an array of awards, Cooper was actually born and raised in the film’s setting – Philadelphia.

 Cooper didn’t need to brush up on his acting chops for his character, a die-hard Eagles fan, because he had already prepped his entire life growing up a Philly fanatic.

-When the Eagles took down the Patriots to win Super Bowl LII, Cooper was right next to owner Jeff Lurie, going wild.
+When the Eagles took down the Patriots in January 2018 to win Super Bowl LII in Minneapolis, Cooper was right next to owner Jeff Lurie, going wild.

 9. Kate Upton – Houston Astros

 Kate Upton has been on the cover of Sports Illustrated’s Swimsuit Issue a number of times, but while it may not be a page-turner in the same way, her husband, Houston Astros’ pitcher Justin Verlander, has made his share of appearances on the front, too.

 It’s hard to hate on Upton for switching allegiances when she went from flaunting Detroit Tigers threads to Astros gear.
 She’s just rooting her hubby on every time he takes the mound.